 She looked beautiful.
 I was in awe of her.

 Mamas, were your husbands or partners in the room with you?
 Did they coach you along?
-What has your husband told you about his side of the birth?
-Anything surprising?
-Would you prefer he stay by your head or by your feet? :)
+Would you prefer he or she stay by your head or by your feet? :)

 P.S.
 More Motherhood Monday posts…